Vyral/sean-zanganeh-blog/_posts/2018-07-12-how-to-insure-your-condominiums.md

 Seth tells us that he has also seen situations where the HOA will **only provide coverage for their common areas**.
 This means that you will own your roof, your side, your exterior, and your interior, but you are within a smaller subdivision where there are smaller homes on zero lot lines.

-The final way that an HOA can insure a condominium is to **provide coverage for the common area and the structures, with everything behind the walls in each unit is the responsibility of the unit owner**.
+The final way that an HOA can insure a condominium is by&nbsp;**providing coverage for the common area and the structures, leaving everything behind the walls in each unit as the responsibility of the unit owner**.
 This means that items such as plumbing lines, service lines, and electrical lines all need to be insured under your unit owner's policy.

 {% include pullquote.html %}

-Each type of policy is very specific and it is very important to to find out what is covered in each situation.
-If you own or are looking to purchase a condominium, you should to obtain a copy of your Covenants, Conditions, & Restrictions (CC&Rs) and review the contract with your insurance agent to ensure your unit is properly protected and that you have the right coverage.
+Each type of policy is very specific and it is very important to find out what is covered in each situation.
+If you own or are looking to purchase a condominium, you should try to obtain a copy of your Covenants, Conditions, & Restrictions (CC&Rs) and review the contract with your insurance agent to ensure your unit is properly protected and that you have the right coverage.

 Seth is our contact when it comes to finding insurance in San Diego and has helped us for a long time.
 If you are looking for a great broker to help you navigate your situation, you can call Seth at (760) 724-2124.